PickYourFriend/PickYourFriend-Assets/README.md

 Alot of this was just cause of me being bored.
 Honestly just dont question it.

-The Scripts inside Stuff arent really prefect ill explain what the buttons do Use these Scripts at your own Descretion.
+The Scripts inside Stuff arent really prefect ill explain what the buttons do.
+Use these Scripts at your own Descretion.
 They might break your shit.

 "Rename Bones"